swashata/wp-webpack-script/packages/babel-preset-react/README.md

 # `@wpw/babel-preset-react`

 This is the react specific babel preset for `@wpw/scripts`.
-It inherits everything from `@wpw/babel-preset-base` and expands on `@babel/preset-react`.
+It is based on `@babel/preset-react`.
+It doesn't inherit from `@wpw/base`, so make sure to include it in your babel config.

 ## Installation